Digital identity: Authorization

 Authorization is the determination of any entity that controls resources that the authenticated can access those resources.
 Authorization depends on authentication, because authorization requires that the critical attribute (i.e., the attribute that determines the authorizer's decision) must be verified.
 For example, authorization on a credit card gives access to the resources owned by Amazon, e.g., Amazon sends one a product.
 Authorization of an employee will provide that employee with access to network resources, such as printers, files, or software.
 For example, a database management system might be designed so as to provide certain specified individuals with the ability to retrieve information from a database but not the ability to change data stored in the database, while giving other individuals the ability to change data.

 Consider the person who rents a car and checks into a hotel with a credit card.
 The car rental and hotel company may request authentication that there is credit enough for an accident, or profligate spending on room service.
 Thus a card may later be refused when trying to purchase an activity such as a balloon trip.
 Though there is adequate credit to pay for the rental, the hotel, and the balloon trip, there is an insufficient amount to also cover the authorizations.
 The actual charges are authorized after leaving the hotel and returning the car, which may be too late for the balloon trip.

 Valid online authorization requires analysis of information related to the digital event including device and environmental variables.
 These are generally derived from the data exchanged between a device and a business server over the Internet.

+Verification

+Businesses use identity verification services to check whether a person has provided information associated with the identity of a real person.
+This is a form of electronic authentication.
+Some websites with user accounts, such as social media services, offer account verification to show that an account is operated by a specific person.

+Rel="me" verification

+Some decentralized identity verification systems, such as within the Fediverse and Mastodon, use a web standard microformat called rel="me".
+The rel="me" value is an HTML link relationship attribute used to indicate that two web resources represent the same person or entity.
+It originated as part of early web microformats and has been used in decentralized identity systems to associate profiles and websites controlled by a single individual.